camptocamp/c2cgeoportal/doc/integrator/authentication_oidc.rst

   ``username``, ``display_name`` and ``email``.

-``user_info_fields:`` The mapping between the user info fields and the user fields in the GeoMapFish database, the key is the GeoMpaFish user field and the value is the field of the user info provided by the OpenID Connect provider, default is:
+``user_info_fields:`` The mapping between the user info fields and the user fields in the GeoMapFish database, the key is the GeoMapFish user field and the value is the field of the user info provided by the OpenID Connect provider, can be a Python template, default is:

   .. code:: yaml

      username: sub
      display_name: name
      email: email

 Example with Zitadel
 ~~~~~~~~~~~~~~~~~~~~